Team-Clueless/Resources-and-Activity/README.md

 - [ ] Going through the IGVC guide.

-### Questions to ask at tomorrow's meeting

-- Do we have to read the whole IGVC guide?
-What parts should we focus on?
-- Which year's guide should we refer?
-2019 or 2020?
-- Dimensions of the bot
-- Should we use URDF or SDF?
-- How to go about selecting the sensors?
-- Significance of that box in the ramp world?

 ### Abhijit
 - [ ] Finish workspace setup
 - [ ] Assemble the bot.